Rankings & Awards

 One of only 16 accredited colleges that offer BA degrees in ASL-English Interpretation.

-Top Graduate School for Fine Arts 2020- US News & World Report
+Top 100 Best Fine Arts Graduate Program 2020- US News & World Report

 - #1Top 20 Animation and Game Design Schools in the Midwest 2019 - Animation Career Review